DNNs, Dataset Statistics, and Correlation Functions: Dataset Statistics

 Furthermore, Levi and Oz \textit{explicitly} refer to Ruderman's scaling exponent in this context.

-Their investigations reveal that despite the fact that the real world image datasets are quite varied\footnote{For example, the data include ``natural'' images as well as images of human made artifacts.}, they nevertheless exhibit \textit{universal} power law scaling that is quite distinct from data generated by sampling from a normal distribution---what they call ``uncorrelated Gaussian Data (UGD).'' \cite[p.
+Their investigations reveal that despite the fact that the real world image datasets are quite varied\footnote{For example, the data include ``natural'' images as well as images of human made artifacts.}, they nevertheless exhibit \textit{universal} power law scaling that is quite distinct from data generated by sampling from an uncorrelated normal distribution---what they call ``uncorrelated Gaussian Data (UGD).'' \cite[p.
 2]{levi_oz-RMT}.
 As evidenced in figure~\ref{scree}, this universality is striking.
+Given that Gaussian distributions are fully characterized by their first two moments (the mean and variance), the deviation from UGD that Levi and Oz find is an indication that statistics beyond the first two moments are needed to classify images within the datasets.

 As noted the eigenvalue bulk exhibits power law decay: $\lambda_i \sim i^{-1-\alpha}$.
 All of the real world datasets have $\alpha \leq 1/2$ where the value of $\alpha$ reflects the strength of the correlations in the covariance matrices.